emscripten-core/emscripten/site/source/docs/debugging/Sanitizers.rst

 Address Sanitizer
 =================

-Clang's `address sanitizer`__ (ASan) is now also available for use with Emscripten.
+Clang's `address sanitizer`__ (ASan) is also available for use with Emscripten.
 This makes it much easier to catch buffer overflows, memory leaks, and other related bugs in your code.

 __ https://clang.llvm.org/docs/AddressSanitizer.html

 To use ASan, simply pass ``-fsanitize=address`` to ``emcc`` or ``em++``.

-You probably need to increase ``TOTAL_MEMORY`` or pass ``-s ALLOW_MEMORY_GROWTH`` so that ASan has enough memory to start.
+You probably need to increase ``TOTAL_MEMORY`` to at least 64 MB or pass ``-s ALLOW_MEMORY_GROWTH`` so that ASan has enough memory to start.

 Examples